Choosing Fireworks: Larger & Public Displays

-Let’s take a look at each firework type in turn (and if you’re unfamiliar with any of these, check out the Firework Types help section):
+Let’s take a look at each firework type in turn (and if you’re unfamiliar with any of these, check out my Firework Types help section):

 Cakes and barrages: The only thing to avoid here really is lots of very small barrages which will just pad out your display for the sake of it and make setting up longer.
 Otherwise pretty much any cake or barrage is useful in a larger display.
 Bear in mind that smaller Category F2 fireworks can contain similar effects to the bigger F3 fireworks, just with less shots, so don’t limit yourself to F3 only.
 Smaller fireworks can, for example, be fired in multiples or from different parts of your firing area.
-Going up in size, bigger barrages top out at £100-ish or so and from there compound/link cakes take over.
+Going up in size, bigger barrages top out at £150-ish or so and from there compound cakes take over.
 The latter are incredibly easy to set up.
-Note that, in terms of effects, a compound cake is no different than setting off several individually bought barrages one after the other.
+Note that, in terms of effects, a compound cake is no different than setting off several individually bought barrages one after the other, but it’s easier.

 Don’t worry too much with cakes about only buying 1.3G items or fireworks in pyromesh.
 Although they can be more powerful than 1.4G fireworks, in most cakes there isn’t a huge amount of difference and the vast majority of big displays with consumer fireworks contain a mixture of both classifications.
-See our 1.3G or 1.4G fireworks? article for more help.
+See my 1.3G or 1.4G fireworks? article for further guidance.

-Candles: These are well suited to quieter interludes in a big display, however, we recommend firing in multiples and in particular in V formations.
+Candles: These are well suited to quieter interludes in a big display, however, I recommend firing in multiples and in V formations.

 Fountains: Not as useful in a larger display because the only people who will get a good view are the front row!
 If possible, mount any fountains high up on posts.
-But generally we wouldn’t bother!
+But generally I wouldn’t bother.

 Mines and dump cakes: Great for high impact sections and your finale.

 Rockets: Avoid smaller 1.4G rockets at all costs for bigger displays.
 Stick to 1.3G rockets as these are the only rockets that will make an impact in a large space.
 Rockets can drain a lot of your budget and add next to no running time so don’t overdo them.
 That said, the larger £20+ big Category F3 rockets look stunning in a big venue and multiples of these fired together can elevate your finale to near professional levels.
-If you are looking for smaller rockets to pad out sections of your display then our Fireworks Forum community highly rates any variant of the “War Hawk” rocket.
-See this forum post for more info.
+If you are looking for smaller rockets to pad out sections of your display then most enthusiasts highly rate any variant of the “War Hawk” rocket (your fireworks supplier will know what this type of rocket is).

 Wheels: As with fountains, probably one to avoid for bigger displays.